sleibrock/Randombrot/README.md

 # Randombrot Project

-This is a Twitter bot that generates randomly created Mandelbrot fractals.
+This is a Twitter bot that generates randomly created Julia set fractals.
 The program will create an image, upload it to a Twitter account, and then sleep for an hour, creating at least 24 fractals a day (more or less depending on the complexity of the given random function and it's variables,